aws/amazon-s3-encryption-client-python/test-server/README.md

 make help
 ```

-The `ci` target is specifically designed for GitHub Actions workflows, ensuring that servers are properly started, tests are run, and resources are cleaned up afterward.
+The `ci` target is specifically designed for GitHub Actions workflows, ensuring that servers are properly started in parallel, tests are run, and resources are cleaned up afterward.

-The `ci-fast` target is an optimized version that starts servers in parallel and uses various performance optimizations to speed up the CI process.

 ## Performance Optimizations